Diabetes & the Eye

 What is Diabetes?

 Diabetes occurs when the body is unable to properly regulate the amount of glucose in the blood.
-In the long term, poor control of diabetes can damage your eyes by causing changes to the network of blood vessels of the retina (the “seeing” part of the eye).
-The blood vessels become fragile and prone to becoming blocked, leaky or bleeding, causing damage to the retina, and leading to vision impairment.
-This condition is called diabetic retinopathy, and tends to be a common complication of being diabetic.
+In the long term, poor control of diabetes can damage your eyes.
+It causes changes to the network of blood vessels of the retina (the “seeing” part of the eye).
+The blood vessels become fragile and prone to becoming blocked, leaky or bleeding.
+This causes damage to the retina, leading to vision impairment.
+This condition is called diabetic retinopathy.
+It tends to be a common complication of being a diabetic.

 Retinopathy is the leading cause of blindness among working-age adults in the UK.
 As a consequence of diabetic retinopathy, swelling can take place, called diabetic macular edema.
 People with diabetes are also more prone to develop cataracts and glaucoma at an earlier age, contributing to a reduction in vision.